DMO-droid/E-Commerce-Customer-Behavior-Retention-Analysis/README.md

 | 6 | 29 | 5.7% |

 **Findings:**
 - Month-1 retention is only ~5% across all cohorts — critically low.
-The platform loses 95% of customers after their first order.
+The platform loses 95% of customers after their first order
-- Retention stabilizes at 3–6% from month 2 onward, suggesting a small loyal core but no meaningful re-engagement.
+- Retention stabilizes at 3-6% from month 2 onward, suggesting a small loyal core but no meaningful re-engagement
-- No cohort shows improvement over time, meaning the problem is structural, not seasonal.
+- No cohort shows improvement over time, meaning the problem is structural, not seasonal

 **Business Recommendations:**
-- Implement a post-purchase email sequence: order confirmation → delivery follow-up → "You might also like" at day 14 → discount at day 30.
+- Implement a post-purchase email sequence: order confirmation → delivery follow-up → "You might also like" at day 14 → discount at day 30
-- Introduce a loyalty/points program to incentivize second purchases.
+- Introduce a loyalty/points program to incentivize second purchases
-- Investigate whether the product catalog has enough repeat-purchase categories (Groceries, Beauty) to drive natural retention.
+- Investigate whether the product catalog has enough repeat-purchase categories (Groceries, Beauty) to drive natural retention
+-
 ---

-## Analysis 5 — Reviews Impact on Sales & Returns
+## Reviews Impact on Sales & Returns

-**Goal:** Understand whether review ratings actually drive sales volume and return rates.
+**Goal:** Understand whether review ratings actually drive sales volume and return rates

 ```sql
 WITH product_stats AS (